Exeter, UK Guide

 Approximately 1 hour by car from Exeter Torquay, part of the English Riviera, is a popular seaside resort known for its sandy beaches, palm trees, and vibrant atmosphere.
 Enjoy the beaches, visit Babbacombe Model Village, and explore the Kents Cavern prehistoric caves.

-Approximately 1 hour 30 minutes by car from Exeter Home to the iconic Salisbury Cathedral, boasting the tallest spire in Britain and one of the four surviving original copies of the Magna Carta, Salisbury offers a rich tapestry of history and culture.
+Approximately 1 hour by car from Exeter Home to the iconic Salisbury Cathedral, boasting the tallest spire in Britain and one of the four surviving original copies of the Magna Carta, Salisbury offers a rich tapestry of history and culture.
 Explore the medieval streets, visit the Salisbury Museum, or take a short drive to the mysterious Stonehenge.

-Approximately 1 hour 45 minutes by car from Exeter Dartmouth is a charming historic town nestled on the banks of the River Dart.
+Approximately 1 hour 30 minutes by car from Exeter Dartmouth is a charming historic town nestled on the banks of the River Dart.
 Explore its narrow, winding streets filled with boutique shops, art galleries, and delicious seafood restaurants.
-Take a boat trip up the river, visit Dartmouth Castle guarding the estuary, or simply relax and soak in the picturesque views.
-It's a perfect blend of maritime history and coastal beauty.
+The town boasts a rich maritime history, evident in its naval college and the imposing Dartmouth Castle guarding the river entrance.
+Take a boat trip up the river, visit the Britannia Royal Naval College, or simply soak in the atmosphere of this picturesque Devon gem.

-Approximately 1 hour by car or bus from Exeter Lyme Regis, known as the "Pearl of Dorset," is a captivating coastal town famous for its fossil-rich beaches and the iconic Cobb harbour wall.
+Approximately 1 hour 30 minutes by car from Exeter Lyme Regis, known as the "Pearl of Dorset," is a captivating coastal town famous for its fossil-rich beaches and the iconic Cobb harbour wall.
 This historic harbour, featured in Jane Austen's "Persuasion," offers stunning views and a glimpse into the town's maritime past.
 Explore the beaches, hunt for fossils, or simply enjoy the sea air and the vibrant atmosphere of this charming seaside resort.

 Approximately 1 hour 30 minutes by car from Exeter Plymouth, a vibrant port city with a rich maritime history, offers a diverse range of attractions.
 Explore the historic Barbican, a charming waterfront area with cobbled streets and historic buildings.
 Visit the Mayflower Steps, where the Pilgrim Fathers set sail for America, and discover the city's naval heritage at the Royal William Yard.
 With its blend of history, culture, and modern attractions, Plymouth makes for a fascinating day trip.